 If your old appliances are working fine, you may still want to consider upgrading to Energy-Star-certified new models.
 That’s because your old machines may be wasting energy and water every time you use them.
 That can add up in your utility bills, but also in the cost to the environment.
 Visit the Energy Star website to find certified models.
 You can also learn about tax credits and rebates that will make upgrading even more affordable.

 The average household spends more than $2,000 a year on energy bills according to Energy Star.
 Wanna save about a third off you energy bill while also helping the planet?
 A few settings can equal savings—$180 a year, in fact, if homeowners properly set their programmable thermostats and maintain those settings.
-You can calculate the savings using the Programmable Thermostat Calculator HERE!
-This handy tool was designed by the Department of Energy and the EPA to give you a Life Cycle Cost Estimate.
+You can calculate the savings using the Programmable Thermostat Calculator.
+This handy tool was designed by the Department of Energy and the EPA to give you a lifecycle cost estimate.

 Don’t throw your money out the window!
-According to the U.S. Department of Energy, 10% to 25% of heating and cooling costs are lost through windows.
+According to the U.S. Department of Energy, 10 to 25 percent of heating and cooling costs are lost through windows.
 Look for an energy-efficient shade like the Duette Architella from Hunter Douglas.
-They have a unique honey-comb-within-honeycomb design that can reduce heat loss by 50%.
+They have a unique honey-comb-within-honeycomb design that can reduce heat loss by 50 percent.
 More air pockets mean greater insulation than traditional honeycomb shades.
 Considering automatic shades?

 It’s important to replace old top loaders with Energy-Star-certified new front loaders as soon as possible.
 Although they’re generally more expensive, front-loading models circulate clothes in a shallower pool of water, using less water and heat, and saving money in the long run.
-For example, replacing a pre-1994 washer can save a family up to $110 a year on utility bills, according to the Natural Resources Defense Council (NRDC).
+And by using a washer with the Energy Star certification, you use on average 20 percent less energy and 35 percent less water than basic washers that aren’t Energy Star certified, according to the Natural Resources Defense Council.
+That can translate into savings of around $60 a month on your utility bills.

 The next step to greening your laundry is to change your washer’s temperature settings.
 Simply switching from washing in hot to warm can cut your energy use by half.